esoxjem/Apps-Worth-Making/README.md

 # Apps Worth Making
-A list of orgs building apps that make a social impact.
+A collection of apps that make a social impact.

 ### Non-Profit
 Name | Vision | Site | Misc | Location